ABOUT THIS PROJECT

 Luckett & Farley also provided mechanical, electrical and other infrastructure upgrades to the 20 research labs within the facility.
 These research facilities include animal testing spaces.
 Many high profile, national dental research programs operate within these research laboratories.

-This building is LEED Silver certified and designed using Building Information Modeling for architecture, MEP, and structural engineering by Luckett & Farley.
+This building is certified LEED Silver.
+The project was designed using Building Information Modeling, utilizing architecture, MEP, and structural engineering in-house by Luckett & Farley in cooperation with design consultant Odell Associates, Inc.